mskcc/roslin-variant/docs/build-to-deploy/build-container-image.md

 - `version.???`
     - Version of the tool being containerized.
     - Replace `???` with the tool name (e.g. `version.bcftools`)
-    - If multiple tools are being containerized, you must specify the versions of all the tools being containerized.
+    - If multiple tools are being containerized, you must specify the versions of all the tools being containerized (e.g. `version.pindel="0.2.5a7"` and `version.samtools="0.1.19"`)
 - `version.alpine`
     - Version of the base image.
     - `alpine` is the name of the base image in this case.
-- `source.bcftools`
+- `source.???`
     - Usually a link to the GitHub repository that stores the specific version of the tool being containerized.
+    - Replace `???` with the tool name (e.g. `source.bcftools`)
+    - If multiple tools are being containerized, you must specify the sources of all the tools being containerized (e.g. `source.pindel="https://github.com/genome/pindel/releases/tag/0.2.5a7"` and `source.samtools="https://github.com/samtools/samtools/releases/tag/0.1.19"`)

 ### #4 ENV

-Store the version of the tool in the environment variable:
+Store the version(s) of the tool(s) in the environment variable:

 - `ENV ???_VERSION x.y.z` where `???` is the name of the tool being containerized, `x.y.z` is the version of the tool.
 - If multiple tools are being containerized, you must create multiple `ENV`s.